-So, let me begin with Paris.
-My first memory of that journey in 2003 is related to the unusual heat!
+So, let me begin with things to see in Paris.
+The first memory of my first journey to France in 2003 is related to the unusual heat!

 Sure, it was August, but that part of Europe was actually hit by some tropical wave that made the weather – unbearable!